Azure/batch-shipyard/docs/11-batch-shipyard-configuration-credentials.md

 username and password authentication.
 You can omit this property if you want to resort to interactive multi-factor authentication.
 * (optional) `endpoint` is the AAD endpoint for the associated resource
-* (optional) `token_cache` defines token cache properties for device code auth only.
+* (optional) `token_cache` defines token cache properties for multi-factor device code auth only.
 Tokens are not cached for other auth mechanisms.
   * (optional) `enabled` enables the token cache for device code auth
   * (optional) `filename` specifies the file path to cache the signed token